Moses Ogbu: Career

 Ogbu returned to Sweden on 9 March 2020 signing with Mjällby AIF.
 During the spell he was the third top scorer in the League with 14 goals in 25 appearances as his side finished 5th in Sweden's top flight.

 On February 26, 2021 Ogbu signed with China League One side Wuhan Three Towns.

 On 15 February 2022, Ogbu signed with K League 1 side Pohang Steelers.

 On September 1, 2022, he joined Shaanxi Chang'an Athletic of China League One.
+The club was dissolved in March 2023.

+On 7 April 2023, Ogbu signed with China League One side Shijiazhuang Gongfu.

+On 7 February 2024, Ogbu joined fellow China League One club Nanjing City.

 Personal life

 Ogbu holds dual-nationality and has both Nigerian and Swedish passports.